Vanilla-OS/documentation/articles/en/abroot-porting.md

 ---
-Title: Porting ABRoot to your distribution
+Title: Porting ABRoot v1 to your distribution
-Description: Find out how to port ABRoot to your distribution.
+Description: Find out how to port ABRoot v1 to your distribution.
 PublicationDate: 2023-06-10
 Authors: Contributors of Vanilla OS
 ---

+> This documentation refers to ABRoot v1, not v2.
+The documentation for v2 is still being written.

 # Porting ABRoot to your distribution